AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/configurations/cors.md

 Adobe Experience Manager as a Cloud Service's Cross-Origin Resource Sharing (CORS) facilitates non-AEM web properties to make browser-based client-side calls to AEM's GraphQL APIs.

+The following article describes how to configure _single-origin_ access to a specific set of AEM Headless endpoints via CORS.
+Single-origin means only single non-AEM domain accesses AEM, for example, https://app.example.com connecting to https://www.example.com.
+Multi-origin access may not work using this approach due to caching concerns.

 >[!TIP]
 >
 > The following configurations are examples.
 Ensure you adjust them to align to the requirements of your project.